 Q: You also did at least 2 Roklan titles that I know of that never were published- one being Rockball.
+It was mentioned in the August/September issue of Video Games Player (pg.
+24).
 Christian Scott posted this comment of yours (?) regarding it:

 "The one that I worked on for the Atari never got released...
 Rockball, a clone of an arcade game by the same name."

 Anthony Weber: Yes, Rockball was an arcade game variant of Asteroids.
 The concept of big rocks (that were really small sets of concentric rings), and a spaceship that could blast them into smaller rocks was essentially identical to Asteroids.
 The player's ship received energy by destroying the rocks, which split apart into smaller rocks, each time hit by a player's missile.
 Where it differed was in the startup, which created a rectangle in the center of the screen, which disappeared at the same time the ship appeared, but only if no 'rocks' were within the rectangle.
 The twist in the game was a gravity force would randomly appear in the middle of the screen and teleport the player.
 If unlucky enough to get sucked into it, it would drop the ship somewhere else on the screen, possibly on top of or in the path of one of the rocks.
 Another variation was the box that appeared around a new ship until no rocks were within.
 It played really well, but was never officially released that I know of.